rehanqasimk/chatroom/README.md

 # Chat Room Application

-A simple chat room application that allows users to create, edit, and delete chat rooms using HTMX without full page reloads.
+A simple chat room application that allows users to create, edit, and delete chat rooms using HTMX with a Flask backend for seamless user experience without full page reloads.

 ## Live Demo